njcuk9999/jwst-mtl/SOSS/awesimsoss/README.md

 -[scaled_spectrum.txt](https://github.com/njcuk9999/jwst-mtl/blob/master/SOSS/awesimsoss/scaled_spectrum.txt) - the input spectrum to create the ng2ni1.fits simulation.

 Note: the current version of awesimsoss does not produce headers that are compatible with the (Stage 1) STSci pipeline.
-To succesfully run the piplien on awesimsoss files you need to change/add the following keywords:
+To succesfully run the pipeline on awesimsoss files you need to change/add the following keywords:

 -DATE-OBS is currently given as MM/DD/YYYY but the pipeline expects DD/MM/YYYY.
--NRSTSTRT the number of resets at the start of the exposure, was missing.
+-NRSTSTRT the number of resets at the start of the exposure, is missing.
--NRESETS the number of resets between integrations, was missing.
+-NRESETS the number of resets between integrations, is missing.